StinkyMilo/Prosetta/Frontend/docs/Quickstart_2.md

 # Quickstart - Part 2

 Next, we will write a basic starter program.
-Using [the main editor](https://stinkymilo.github.io/Prosetta/Frontend/), start with the program below.
+Click [here](https://stinkymilo.github.io/Prosetta/Frontend/) to go to [the main editor](https://stinkymilo.github.io/Prosetta/Frontend/), then delete everything and paste in the program below.

 ```
 Quickstart Example